downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 operator

-This parameter is case-sensitive, so values should be lowercase.
+This parameter is case-sensitive, values should be lowercase.

 Valor Retornado